elugens/hello-javascript/docs/browser-related-questions/browser-document/window-size-scrolling.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The simplest solution is to use the special methods window.scrollBy(x,y) and window.scrollTo(pageX,pageY).
-These methods work for all browsers the same way.</div><br />
+These methods function in the same way for all browsers.</div><br />
-  <div><strong>Technical Response:</strong> Regular elements can be scrolled by changing scrollTop/scrollLeft.
-We can do the same for the page using document.documentElement.scrollTop/scrollLeft (except Safari, where document.body.scrollTop/Left should be used instead).
-Alternatively, there’s a simpler, universal solution: special methods window.scrollBy(x,y) and window.scrollTo(pageX,pageY).
-These methods work for all browsers the same way.
+  <div><strong>Technical Response:</strong> Regular items can be scrolled by adjusting the scrollTop/scrollLeft values.
+We implement this for the page by using document.documentElement.scrollTop/scrollLeft (except in Safari, where we should use document.body.scrollTop/Left instead).
+Another option is to use the specific methods window.scrollBy(x,y) and window.scrollTo(x,y) (pageX,pageY).
+These approaches function in the same way for all browsers.
   </div>
   </div>
 </details>